Layered Mutability: Continuity and Governance in Persistent Self-Modifying Agents: Introduction

 This paper addresses that gap through the concept of \emph{layered mutability}.
 The framework starts from a simple observation: a persistent agent already contains multiple mutable layers, and those layers differ in rate of change, reversibility, and observability.
 A prompt edit is visible and diffable.
 Memory is inspectable but not fully legible in its downstream effect.
 Weight modification, if available, is difficult to interpret except behaviorally.
 Once these layers interact, governing any one of them in isolation becomes insufficient.

-The motivating case for this paper is a continuously running personal agent scaffold combining self-editable character files, tiered memory, continuous runtime activity, and internet-connected action.
+The motivating case for this paper is a live agent scaffold, Aineko, which combines self-editable character files, tiered memory, continuous runtime activity, and internet-connected action.
 That system provided the concrete intuition for the framework, but the argument is broader: the same underlying shift is already visible in frontier model deployment.
 Anthropic's 2026 Mythos system card, for example, suggests that the highest-stakes capability gains are increasingly concentrated in agentic execution rather than static reasoning.
 This matters because it shows that safety is already migrating outward from model-internal disposition toward deployment regime even before explicit weight-level self-modification becomes commonplace.

 The paper makes four contributions:

 \begin{enumerate}[leftmargin=1.5em] \item It proposes a five-layer mutability stack for persistent AI agents and a technical vocabulary for describing mutation, observability, reversibility, and downstream coupling. \item It identifies the \emph{ratchet problem}: delayed intervention becomes less effective as downstream changes propagate across layers. \item It connects the framework to formal work on temporal identity in language-model agents and argues that persistence must be evaluated per-layer and cross-layer rather than from surface behavior alone. \item It reports a preliminary experiment demonstrating residual behavioral drift after a shallow revert, supporting the claim that visible identity can be restored faster than behavioral identity. \end{enumerate}